oscarise/jump.android/Docs/Jump_Integration_Guide.md

 plural has the same set of attributes, which are defined in the schema.
 Think of a plural as an object that may have zero-or-more instances.

-### Retrieving and Using the Capture Record Model
+### Read and Modify the Capture Record Model

 You can retrieve the signed-in Capture user's account record via `Jump.getSignedInUser()`.
-The record is an instance of `org.json.JSONObject`, with some additional methods defined by a subclass.
+The record is an instance of `org.json.JSONObject`, with some additional methods defined by the `CaptureRecord` subclass.
 You can read and write to the record via the usual `JSONObject` methods.

 For example, to read the aboutMe attribute in the record:

     Jump.getSignedInUser().optString("aboutMe")

+You can make changes too, for example to write to the aboutMe attribute in the record:

+    try {
+        Jump.getSignedInUser().put("aboutMe", "Bacon, the healthiest of all vegetables.");
+    } catch (JSONException e) {
+        throw new RuntimeException("Unexpected", e);
+    }

 Any changes made to the record must still obey the entity type schema from Capture.
 So, e.g. you cannot add dynamic new attributes, but you can add additional elements to plurals in the schema.

-For example, to write the aboutMe attribute in the record:

-    Jump.getSignedInUser().put("aboutMe", "It is good to be well-liked.");
+### Send Record Updates to Capture

 To push local changes to the Capture server call `com.janrain.android.capture.CaptureRecord#synchronize`.